 Specialized training programs from the Institute of Police Technology and Management will also be made available to local and state law enforcement officers.
-Classes will be held in Traffic Crash Reconstruction, Pedestrian/Bicycle Crash Investigation, Motorcycle Crash Investigation, and Interviewing and Interrogation for the Crash Investigator.
-Two train-the-trainer classes in motorcycle enforcement for law enforcement officers will also be conducted.
+Classes are anticipated to be held in Traffic Crash Reconstruction, Pedestrian/Bicycle Crash Investigation and Motorcycle Crash Investigation.
+This task also funds State Police liaisons whose responsibilities include administering crash training programs and interfacing with DHTS along with the various units in the Division of State Police to develop new programs.